plusmultiply0/docSite/README.md

 # DocSite

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/) to keep my notes for front-end and demo.
+This website is built using [Docusaurus 2](https://v2.docusaurus.io/) to keep my notes for front-end and demos.

 Below are some common commands.